Generic drug: Acceptance

-Fraud
+Fraud and quality control

 A series of scandals around the approval of generic drugs in the late 1980s shook public confidence in generic drugs; there were several instances in which companies obtained bioequivalence data fraudulently, by using the branded drug in their tests instead of their own product, and a congressional investigation found corruption at the FDA, where employees were accepting bribes to approve some generic companies' applications and delaying or denying others.

 In 2007, North Carolina Public Radio's The People's Pharmacy began reporting on consumers' complaints that generic versions of bupropion (Wellbutrin) were yielding unexpected effects.
 Subsequently, Impax Laboratories's 300 mg extended-release tablets, marketed by Teva Pharmaceutical Industries, were withdrawn from the US market after the FDA determined in 2012 that they were not bioequivalent.

 Problems with the quality of generic drugs – especially those produced outside the United States – are widespread as of 2019.
 The FDA does infrequent – less than annual – inspections of production sites outside the United States.
 The FDA normally gives advance notice of inspections, which can lead to cover-ups of problems before inspectors arrive; inspections performed with little or no advance notice have produced evidence of serious problems at a majority of generic drug manufacturing sites in India and China.
+In 2025 ProPublica found that many of the factories the FDA had banned for safety concerns and substandard manufacturing after inspection were still allowed to send some drugs to the US.
+Manufacturing information is not directly disclosed to consumers on drugs.